saiteja13427/saiteja13427/README.md

 **Who am I?**

 I am currently doing my <strong><span style="background-color:yellow">Integrated Mtech in Computer Sciences from University of Hyderabad</span></strong>.
 I love web development and distributed systems.
 I aspire to develop end to end products which would have a positive impact on the society.
+I am also currently interning at [@intel](https://github.com/intel).

 **Pronouns**: He / Him